lechugalf/linear-regression-js/README.md

 # linear-regression-js
-Simple linear regression with JS
+Simple linear regression with gradient descent in JS

 ## Getting Started
 Simple Linear Regression with two variables written in JavaScript.
 Include a brief description about this machine learning algorithm.